Joelcic/PointNet-pytorch/README.md

  ![Sample from S3DIS dataset](images/S3DIS_predicted.png)

+---

 ## Implementation

+In the file `main.py` holds the functions for inteference with the model, both blockwise and for full pointcloud. `predict_pcd()`, `predict_sample()`

-The model architecture which has been used are illustrated in the section Theory
+The model architecture which has been used are illustrated in the theory section.

-`Class PointNet`: holds the clasification model and outputs the Trandformation matrixes, Global and local features whixh are the inputs to the segmentation Network, Does not hold the last MLP for classificatoin.
+- `Class PointNet`: holds the clasification model and outputs the Trandformation matrixes, Global and local features whixh are the inputs to the segmentation Network, Does not hold the last MLP for classificatoin.

-`Class PointNetSeg`: Holds the full PointNet model for segmentation, i.e Classification Network and the Segmenation Network.
+- `Class PointNetSeg`: Holds the full PointNet model for segmentation, i.e Classification Network and the Segmenation Network.

 Sub models has been implemented:

-`Class MLP_CONV` Hold the architecture for the MLP parts in the PointNet model.
+- `Class MLP_CONV` Hold the architecture for the MLP parts in the PointNet model.

-`Class TNet` Hold the architecture for the Tnets parts in the PointNet model.
+- `Class TNet` Hold the architecture for the Tnets parts in the PointNet model.

-##  Features

-- Clean and modular PointNet architecture (as in Qi et al., 2017)
-- Trained on the full S3DIS dataset for indoor scene understanding
-- Support for data preprocessing, block-wise partitioning, and batch loading
-- Easily extensible for classification or other datasets